sandstorm/typescript-react-app-kickstart-guide/README.md

 # React TypeScript kickstart

-This gitbook serves as a guide for kickstarting a new React project with preconfigured Redux, TypeScript, Sass and Storybook.
+This gitbook serves as a guide for kickstarting a new React project with preconfigured Redux, TypeScript, Sass, Storybook and unit testing.

 ## Prerequisites